Brandon-Alvarez-03/Brandon-Alvarez-03/README.md

 ### Hey there, I'm Brandon! 👋

-#### :computer: Full-Stack (Back-end Focused) Software Engineer | :airplane: Former Paratrooper | :camera: Drone Enthusiast
+#### :computer: Software Engineer | :airplane: Former Paratrooper | :camera: Drone Enthusiast

-Born and raised in New York City, I'm a Full-Stack Software Engineer with a B.S. degree in Civil and Environmental Engineering, A Software Engineering Full-Time Boot Camp Certificate, and currently completing a Postbaccalaureate B.S. in Computer Science.
-I transitioned from engineering to software development, finding my true passion in coding and building innovative solutions.
+Born and raised in New York City, I'm a  Software Engineer with a B.S. degree in Civil and Environmental Engineering, A Software Engineering Full-Time Boot Camp Certificate, and currently completing a Postbaccalaureate B.S. in Computer Science.
+I transitioned from environmental engineering to software development, finding my true passion in coding and building innovative solutions.

 As a former paratrooper, I'm no stranger to challenges.
 I bring this resilience to my tech career, where I focus on  Go(Lang), Python, JavaScript, React/Nextjs, TailwindCSS, PostgreSQL, and back-end-centric full stack development.
 My love for drones extends beyond flying - I build, program, and explore drone technology applications, adding a creative twist to my technical skills.